Search Results for

 • This field is optional.

-• This field is used to define the transformation rule for the data of the attribute in the exported file.
+• This field is used to define the transformation rule for the attribute's data in the exported file.

-• List of transformation rules is retrieved from the Transform rules page.
+• The list of transformation rules is retrieved from the Transform rules page.

-After filling the information, click on Save and close button to complete adding the config.
+After filling in the information, click the Save and close button to complete adding the config.

 image-20230602134544527